Twoure/KissNetwork.bundle/README.md

 - General
   - First time the Channel runs (this means ever, not every time it starts just the first time) you need to wait about 20-30 seconds for the headers to be set.
   - If the headers are not set before Plex Framework tries to scrape the site then an error message will popup saying you need to wait until the headers are set.
   - Kissasian.com (Drama) has a very short cache time for its cookies, about 30-45 minutes.
-This can bog down the Search function since it will have to re-cache every the Drama section every 30 minutes.
-You should notice a 5 second delay if it is re-caching the Drama section (or any sites).
+This can bog down the Search function since it will have to re-cache the Drama section every if 30 minutes have passed since the last time it was cached.
+You should notice a 5 second delay if it is re-caching the Drama section (or any one of the sites, if two sites have to re-cache then it may take 10 seconds etc...).
+  - Episode, Movie, VideoClip data may be incorrect depending on how the shows are archived on the Kiss sites.
+I've accounted for most variations but some info will still be incorrect.

 - Kiss(anime, asian, cartoon) are all hosted behind Cloudflare so added a modified version of [cloudflare-scrape](https://github.com/Anorov/cloudflare-scrape) as a work around
   - Cover art does not load for Videos